lancedb/lancedb/docs/src/embeddings/understanding_embeddings.md

     With the ability to store both vectors and associated file data, LanceDB enhances the querying process.
 Users can perform semantic searches that not only retrieve similar embeddings but also access related files and metadata, thus streamlining the workflow.

-## How do embedding works?
+## How does embedding works?

 As mentioned, after creating embedding, each data point is represented as a vector in a n-dimensional space (embedding space).
 The dimensionality of this space can vary depending on the complexity of the data and the specific embedding technique used.

 Points that are close to each other in vector space are considered similar (or appear in similar contexts), and points that are far away are considered dissimilar.
-To quantify this closeness, we use distance as a metric which can be measured in following way -
+To quantify this closeness, we use distance as a metric which can be measured in the  following way -

 1. **Euclidean Distance (L2)**: It calculates the straight-line distance between two points (vectors) in a multidimensional space.
 2. **Cosine Similarity**: It measures the cosine of the angle between two vectors, providing a normalized measure of similarity based on their direction.
 3. **Dot product**: It is calculated as the sum of the products of their corresponding components.
 To measure relatedness it considers both the magnitude and direction of the vectors.

-## How to create and store vector embeddings for your data?
+## How do you create and store vector embeddings for your data?

-1. **Creating embeddings**: Choose a embedding model, it can be a pre-trained model (open-source or commercial) or you can train a custom embedding model for your scenario.
+1. **Creating embeddings**: Choose an embedding model, it can be a pre-trained model (open-source or commercial) or you can train a custom embedding model for your scenario.
 Then feed your preprocessed data into the chosen model to obtain embeddings.

 ??? question "Popular choices for embedding models"
-    For text data, popular choices are OpenAI’s text-embedding models, Google Gemini text-embedding models, Cohere’s Embed models, and SentenceTransformers etc.
+    For text data, popular choices are OpenAI’s text-embedding models, Google Gemini text-embedding models, Cohere’s Embed models, and SentenceTransformers, etc.

-    For image data, popular choices are CLIP (Contrastive Language–Image Pretraining), Imagebind embeddings by meta (supports audio, video and image) and Jina multi-modal embeddings etc.
+    For image data, popular choices are CLIP (Contrastive Language–Image Pretraining), Imagebind embeddings by meta (supports audio, video, and image), and Jina multi-modal embeddings, etc.

 2. **Storing vector embeddings**: This effectively requires **specialized databases** that can handle the complexity of vector data, as traditional databases often struggle with this task.
 Vector databases are designed specifically for storing and querying vector embeddings.
-They optimize for efficient nearest neighbor searches and provide built-in indexing mechanisms.
+They optimize for efficient nearest-neighbor searches and provide built-in indexing mechanisms.

 !!! tip "Why LanceDB"
     LanceDB **automates** the entire process of creating and storing embeddings for your data.
 LanceDB allows you to define and use **embedding functions**, which can be **pre-trained models** or **custom models**.